The Lord of the Rings: The Two Towers (soundtrack)

 The Lord of the Rings: The Two Towers: Original Motion Picture Soundtrack was released on 10 December 2002.
 The score was composed, orchestrated, and conducted by Howard Shore, and performed by the London Philharmonic Orchestra, the London Voices, and the London Oratory School Schola.
-The Two Towers comes in a regular and a limited edition, the latter containing the additional track "Farewell to Lórien".
+The Two Towers comes in a regular and a limited edition, which was an exclusive to Target in the US.
+This latter release contains the additional track "Farewell to Lórien" from the extended edition to The Fellowship of the Ring.

 Reception

 The Two Towers won the Grammy Award for Best Score Soundtrack Album.